AlanCoding/awx-1/awx_collection/README.md

 as well as other folders for the inventory plugin, module utils, and doc fragment.

+## Release and Upgrade Notes

+The release 7.0.0 of the `awx.awx` collection is intended to be identical to the content prior to the migration, aside from changes necessary to have it function as a collection.

+The following notes are changes that may require changes to playbooks.

+ - Specifying `inputs` or `injectors` as strings in the `tower_credential_type` module is no longer supported.
+Provide as dictionaries instead.

 ## Running

 To use this collection, the "old" tower-cli needs to be installed